-Wolf Dog Personalities
+Wolf Dog Behavior and Temperament

-Wolves are not domesticated, so deliberate socialization and training of wolf breeds is needed to assure their integration into the modern world.
-Wolf dogs with higher percentages of wolfs tend to be destructive, especially when confined to the house (stemming from their natural tendency to dig).
+Wolves are not domesticated, so deliberate socialization and training of wolf breeds are needed to assure their integration into the modern world.
+Wolf dogs with higher percentages of wolf genetics tend to be destructive, especially when confined to the house (stemming from their natural tendency to dig).
 They're also escape artists, making this type of pet suitable only for those who have time to spend with them.
-If you work from 9:00 a.m. to 5:00 p.m.
+If you work from 9 a.m. to 5 p.m.
 Monday through Friday, maybe choose another type of pet.

 Wolf dogs also benefit from exposure to lots of different people, locations, and situations as pups to prevent them from being skittish and potentially fearful (which can lead to biting).
 And training, in general, poses additional challenges, as wolf dogs are not as eager to please their trainer as a domestic dog who is bred and raised to do so.
 Hormone changes at sexual maturity add another layer to a wolf dog's unpredictability, so consider this factor when before getting one.

-Wolf Dog Laws
+Housing the Wolf Dog